Low-emission zone: Poland

+Poland has LEZ in Warsaw since 2024 and in Kraków since 2026.
+The introduction of the zone in Kraków was the most often cited grievance by voters who successfully recalled Kraków mayor Aleksander Miszalski from office.

 Portugal

 Portugal has an LEZ in Lisbon.

 Spain

 Pontevedra was the first Spanish city to ban traffic in its core, in 1999.
 Málaga and Seville were the next cities to establish low emission zones, with traffic only allowed for residents, in 2009.
 Seville rolled back its low-emission zone under the mayorship of Juan Ignacio Zoido in 2011, but at date of August 2021 a new system was in the process of implementation.

 Madrid established its LEZ in 2018 in its city center, and Barcelona approved it in 2020.

 Sweden

 The cities of Gothenburg, Lund, Malmö, Helsingborg, Mölndal, Uppsala, Umeå and Stockholm have low-emission zones.
 Heavy trucks and buses with compression ignited engines (mainly diesel engines) may not be allowed inside the environmental zones depending on their age and on their emission class.